newcontext-oss/kitchen-terraform/examples/aws_provider/README.md

 ### Provisioner

-The provisioner is configured to use a [variables file](test/fixtures/credentials.tfvars) to provide some of the variables required by the example module.
+The provisioner is configured to use a test fixture module based on the installed version of Terraform.

 ### Transport